toebeann/BepInEx.Subnautica/README.md

 At this moment you will not see any clear indication that BepInEx is working.
 It is suggested to test by installing a simple plugin such as [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.

+If you also wish to use QModManager, you will need to follow the [Installing QModManager on macOS](https://github.com/toebeann/BepInEx.Subnautica/wiki/Installing-QModManager-on-macOS) guide to get QModManager to work on macOS.

 ## Useful links

 -   [Third-party site with a list of known compatible BepInEx plugins](https://ramuneneptune.github.io/modlists/sn.html)